apeskinian/p5_treasures_untold/README.md

     Clicking on the green plus icon in the realm table displays the new realm prompt.
 The user can enter the name of the new realm here.
 Additionally, there is a checkbox to indicate whether the realm name should include a prefix of ‘The’ in specific grammatical contexts (e.g., ‘The Enchanted Forest’ — where the realm is named Enchanted Forest, but the article ‘The’ is used in certain instances).

-    The user can then save the new realm by tapping/clicking on the 'Add' button or cancel and return to the dashboard with the 'Cancel' or modal close button.
+    The user can then save the new realm by clicking on the 'Add' button or cancel and return to the dashboard with the 'Cancel' or modal close button.

     | Mobile Realm Creation | Desktop Realm Creation |
     | :---: | :---: |